Dr. Justin Caram

 Email: email@example.com | YH 3086

 I am working on using fluorescence correlation spectroscopy to study the excitonic properties of quantum dots.
-I like cute things and enjoy creative hobbies fashion, cooking, crafting, and video games.
+I like cute things and enjoy creative hobbies such as fashion, cooking, crafting, and video games.

 Barry (Yangtao) Li

 B.S.
 Chemistry/Materials Science, University of California, Los Angeles (Bruin continued!), 2020